nicolasRossard/google-app-engine-samples/README.md

 Click on activate

-### Deploy samples
+## Deploy samples
-Now you can go in the folders and deploy all samples

-If you need to deploy Python3 App Engine install components for Python:
+Each folders have a README to deploy applications

+### Calculator
+Sample of a calculator which communicate (http requests) with nodes.
+You need to deploy all nodes before

+install App Engine or python3:

 $ gcloud components install app-engine-python

-### Calculator
-Sample of a calculator which communicate (http request) with nodesJS You need to deploy all nodeJS before

 ### Helloword
 sample example helloworld with nodesJS